MaximumTrainer/white-papers/spec_by_example_kata.md

-Of course!
 Here is a comprehensive Specification by Example practice kata designed to foster collaboration, refinement, and the creation of clear acceptance criteria through the 3 Amigos process.

 ### **Kata Title: The Loan Application Pre-Qualifier**